Take a deep breath. I’ll tell you exactly what to do.

 This is the most common scenario when a dog consumes too much bone.

-This is the partial or complete blockage of nutrients (solid or liquid) ingested into the body.
 It can occur in the stomach or intestines.

 Check out this article and video that goes over more of this information from a veterinarian.